CodeChain-io/codechain/docs/configuration.rst

         Do not open network socket.

     ``--min-peers=[NUM]``
-        Sets the minimum number of connections the user would like. (default: 10)
+        Set the minimum number of connections the user would like. (default: 10)

     ``--max-peers=[NUM]``
-        Sets the maximum number of connections the user would like. (default: 30)
+        Set the maximum number of connections the user would like. (default: 30)

     ``--instance-id=[ID]``
         Specify instance id for logging.
 Used when running multiple instances of CodeChain.